⚡ 2026 adventure tours live — enquire & book now

 ⏱ Full day 💰 $150–$180 🏝️ Island

-Shared tagalong 4WD tours from Rainbow Beach or Hervey Bay covering Lake McKenzie, Seventy-Five Mile Beach, and the Maheno Shipwreck.
-Ferry crossings and a guide included.
+Tagalong 4WD tours from Rainbow Beach or Hervey Bay cover Lake McKenzie, Seventy-Five Mile Beach, and the Maheno Shipwreck.
+Ferry crossings and guide included.
+Optional Welcome to Country ceremony with the Butchulla people available on select departures.

 View tour →